Hereditary Hemorrhagic Telangiectasia

 - Hereditary Hemorrhagic Telangiectasia Type III

-Hereditary hemorrhagic telangiectasia (HHT or Osler-Weber-Rendu syndrome) is a rare inherited disorder characterized by malformations of various blood vessels (vascular dysplasia), usually resulting in excessive bleeding (hemorrhaging).
-Chronic nosebleeds are often the first apparent symptom associated with hereditary hemorrhagic telangiectasia.
-Malformation of various blood vessels may result in abnormalities affecting various organ systems of the body including the lungs, brain, and liver.
-Hereditary hemorrhagic telangiectasia is inherited as an autosomal dominant trait.
+Hereditary hemorrhagic telangiectasia (HHT or Osler-Weber-Rendu syndrome) is an inherited disorder characterized by malformations of various blood vessels (vascular dysplasia), usually resulting in bleeding (hemorrhaging).
+Chronic nosebleeds are often the first sign and malformation of various blood vessels may result in abnormalities affecting the lungs, brain, spinal cord, and liver.
+A variety of treatments exist for the various features of HHT to improve quality of life and prevent life-threatening complications Individuals with HHT have a near-normal life expectancy.
+HHT is inherited as an autosomal dominant trait.

 The information in NORD’s Rare Disease Database is for educational purposes only.
 It should never be used for diagnostic or treatment purposes.
 If you have questions regarding a medical condition, always seek the advice of your physician or other qualified health professional.
 NORD’s reports provide a brief overview of rare diseases.
 For more specific information, we encourage you to contact your personal physician or the agencies listed as “Resources” on this report.